cocos/cocos-docs/en/editor/inspector/index.md

 ## Property types

 **Properties** are variables declared in the component script that are public and can be serialized and stored in the scene and animation data.
-The **Inspector** panel allows to quickly modify property settings for the purpose of adjusting game data and gameplay without modifying the script.
+The **Inspector** panel allows quickly modifying property settings for the purpose of adjusting game data and gameplay without modifying the script.

 Properties can usually be divided into two main categories, **value types** and **reference types**, depending on where the variables use memory.